Does this describe your feelings toward your work or career?

 There’s a part of you that is continually wondering whether you could be doing something more meaningful, something more significant with your life, even if you’re not sure what that might be.

 And maybe you’ve felt that way for a while.

 If that describes your situation, then here’s the most important question to answer about your job or career:

 Am I doing something that is worthy of my single, precious human life?

-In my opinion, that is by far the most important question that you must ask about your work or career, particularly if you’re feeling conflicted about what you’re doing.
+In my opinion, that is by far the most important question to answer about your work or career, particularly if you feel conflicted about what you’re doing.